 Sitting in sacrament meeting, I pulled out my phone.
 I wanted to talk to my son so I open to the note section and begin to can type.

 I pass the phone to my son.
 He reads, and I gesture to him to write back.
 He gleefully starts tapping, delighted to be passing notes, on my phone, at church.

 We’ve been working through this conversation for months now.
-I been teaching and talking for years now, trying to keep an open space to talk about things that matter.
-Now feels like a final push, trying to make sure he knows enough about the choice will be old enough to make in a month’s time.
-I want him to make it for himself, as much as he can, knowing as much as can to make that choice.
+I’ve been teaching and talking for years now, trying to create a space to talk about things that matter.
+Now feels like a final push; trying to make sure he knows enough about the choice he will be old enough to make in a month’s time.
+I want him to make it for himself, as much as he can, knowing as much as he can to make that choice.

-We had spend a lot of time talking about what baptism is, and the purposes of baptism: to participate in an ordinance to enter the kingdom of God, to make a covenant with God, to become a member of the church, to wash away sin, and to follow Christ’s example.
-As much as I had talked about all of it, and he could recite them all.
+We had spent a lot of time talking about what baptism is, and the purposes of baptism: to participate in an ordinance to enter the kingdom of God, to make a covenant with God, to become a member of the church, to wash away sin, and to follow Christ’s example.
+With as much as I had talked about all of it, he could recite them all.
 I wanted him to know that pleasing your family wasn’t one of the answers.
 I told him to pray, to get his own answer before he made up his mind.